kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

                     WHERE ep.EmployeeID = e.EmployeeID
                     AND p.Status = 'Completed'
                     AND ep.HoursWorked <= ep.HoursAllocated
-                ) THEN e.Salary * 0.15  -- Project completion bonus
+                ) THEN e.BaseSalary * 0.15  -- Project completion bonus
-                ELSE e.Salary * 0.08    -- Standard IT bonus
+                ELSE e.BaseSalary * 0.08    -- Standard IT bonus
             END
         WHEN e.DepartmentID = 4 THEN  -- Marketing Department
             CASE
                 WHEN DATEDIFF(YEAR, e.HireDate, GETDATE()) >= 3
-                     AND e.Salary >= 60000 THEN e.Salary * 0.12
+                     AND e.BaseSalary >= 60000 THEN e.BaseSalary * 0.12
-                ELSE e.Salary * 0.06
+                ELSE e.BaseSalary * 0.06
             END
-        ELSE e.Salary * 0.05  -- Standard bonus for other departments
+        ELSE e.BaseSalary * 0.05  -- Standard bonus for other departments
     END AS CalculatedBonus
 FROM Employees e;
 ```